MichalisGaitanas/OpenGL_demos/README.md

 In case we want to add GUI rendering and plots (see below), ImGui and ImPlot must be installed as well.
 Here, the corresponding libraries are already present in the /imgui directory.
 Originally obtained via : [https://github.com/ocornut/imgui] and [https://github.com/epezent/implot].

-In case you use g++ compiler, here's how you can compile and run the .cpp programs in the /examples directory :
+In case you use GNU's gcc/g++ compiler, here's how you can compile and run the .cpp programs in the /examples directory :

 -------------------------------------------------------------------------------------------------------------------------------------------------

 Windows :

+'Add to path' the compiler, so you can execute commands in the cmd.

 Assuming that the example does NOT use ImGui/ImPlot stuff :